duongphuhiep/go-learn/try-uberfx/README.md

 While Dependency Injection and IoC is first-class paradigm in GO, many "Gophers" paradoxically dislike DI frameworks and DI containers.
 Their arguments are usually:

-* you don't need a DI framework because Go itself provided enough support to practice DI.
+* a DI framework is useless because Go itself provided enough support to practice DI.
-* these frameworks are too "magical", go against Go idiomatique.
+* these frameworks are too "magical", not Go idioms.
 * reflection are bad, hurts perf.

 In my case, I have to work with complex application with a complex dependencies such as: